timveil-overops/oo-docker-demos/onprem/README.md

 # Instructions
 The on-prem demo includes a docker image for the analysis server, remote collector and two agents (one java and one scala).
-To begin, run the following commands.
+To begin, you must first update the value for `SECRET_KEY` in `.env` then run the following commands.

 Build the images